kettanaito/naming-cheatsheet/README.md

 ```

 ### `min`/`max`
 Represent minimum or maximum value.
-Useful for describing boundaries or limits.
+Used when describing boundaries or limits.

 ```js
 function PostsList() {